howardop/Project-7---Neighborhood-Map/README.md

 This application will also supports offline use once the map appears in the browser.

-## Installing and Starting MyReads
+## Installing and Starting Neighborhood Map
 1. Clone https://github.com/howardop/Project-7---Neighborhood-Map.git
 2. Cd to Project-7---Neighborhood-Map/
 3. Execute `npm install`
 4. Execute `npm start`
-5. The home page will open in a tab with the title `Neighborhood Map`.
+5. The home page will open in a tab with the title `Neighborhood Map` with the url http://localhost:3000
+6. Thereafter, you can start Neighborhood Map by simply typing `npm start`.

 ## Using Neigborhood Map
 When the web page opens, markers appear for each Broadway theater in New York City.